-17 The draft budgets (including details of projects) will form part of the activity statements and financials in the Council's LTP 2018-2028.
-The LTP (and associated Consultation Document) is a requirement of the Local Government Act 2002.
+- The draft budgets (including details of projects) will form part of the activity statements and financials in the Council's LTP 2018-2028.
+The LTP (and associated Consultation Document) is a requirement of the Local Government Act 2002. - 27 There is a statutory requirement to adopt an LTP before rates can be set in accordance with the provisions of the Local Government (Rating) Act 2002.